kgrid-objects/fda-label-collection/README.md

 ## 3. INSTRUCTIONS FOR USING THE REMDESIVIR LABEL API

 ```
-TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API WITHOUT ON THE WEB
+TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API INSTANTLY ON THE WEB
 ```

 1. Using your browser, go to https://reqbin.com/curl